AsteroidOS/asteroid-fonts/README.md

 use.

 ### Licenses ###
-Bebas Kai, Bebas Neue, Fyodor, LeagueSpartan, Raleway, SourceSansPro, Symbola and Titilliumare and Xolonium are licensed under the SIL Open Font License v1.1.
+Bebas Kai, Bebas Neue, Fyodor, LeagueSpartan, Noto Emoji, Raleway, SourceSansPro, Symbola and Titilliumare and Xolonium are licensed under the SIL Open Font License v1.1.
 You can find a copy of this license in the COPYING-OFL file.